jdonnerstag/pyfwf_db/README.md

 ## Setting up your parser

 First thing you need to know is the width of each column in your file.
 There's no magic here.
-You will need to find out.
+You need to find out.

 Lets take [this
 file](https://raw.githubusercontent.com/nano-labs/pyfwf3/master/examples/humans.txt)
-as example.
-This is its first line:
+as an example.
+Its first line looks like:

 ```
 1234567890123456789012345678901234567890123456789012345678901234567890123
 US       AR19570526Fbe56008be36eDianne Mcintosh         Whatever    Medic
 ```

-First 9 characters are the location.
-Next 2 characters are the state.
-Then 8 byte for the birthdate.
-Next byte is the gender.
-Next 12 I don't know.
-Next 24 are the name.
-And so on.
-But I only want name, birthday and gender so let's write it's model
+- 9 bytes: location
+- 2 bytes: state
+- 8 bytes: birthdate
+- 1 byte: gender
+- 12 bytes: don't know
+- 24 bytes: name
+- .. and so on

+I only want name, birthday and gender.
+So let's write the model:

 ``` python
 from fwf import BaseLineParser